mkhodak/offconvex.github.io/_posts/compressed_sensing.md

 >**DisC embedding** of a piece of text is just concatenation for $(v_1, v_2, \ldots)$ where $v_n$ is the sum of the $n$-gram embeddings of all $n$-grams in the document (for $n=1$ this is just the average of word embeddings).

 Note that DisC embeddings leverage classic bag-of-n-gram information as well as the power of word embeddings.
 For instance,  the sentences *"Loved this movie!"* and *"I enjoyed the film."* share no $n$-gram information for any $n$, but  their DisC embeddings are fairly similar.
 Thus if the first example comes with a label, it gives the learner some idea of how to classify the second.
 This can be useful especially in settings with few labeled examples; e.g. DisC outperform BonG on the Stanford Sentiment Treebank (SST) task, which has only $6,000$ labeled examples.
 DisC embeddings also beat SIF and a standard LSTM-based method, Skipthoughts.
+On the much larger IMDB testbed, BonG still reigns at top.

 <div style="text-align:center;">
 <img src="/assets/clfperf_sst_imdb.png" width ="60%" alt ="The pipeline" />